Miquelianin

 Miquelianin (quercetin 3-O-glucuronide) is a flavonol glucuronide, a type of phenolic compound present in wine, in species of St John's wort, like Hypericum hirsutum, in Nelumbo nucifera (Indian lotus) or in green beans.

 It is also a rat plasma quercetin metabolite.
 It shows an antioxidant effect in human plasma.

 In vitro studies indicate that miquelianin is able to reach the central nervous system from the small intestine.

+Formation

+The enzyme glucuronosyltransferase converts quercetin to its glucuronide by adding a sugar acid at one of the hydroxy groups, with uridine diphosphate (UDP) as byproduct: